alanepaull/xapi/recipes/library/econtent.md

 - Headers given by Lee and notes
 - no proposed new iris have been placed into vocab yet

-client_ip  (context)

-username_if_obtained_from_identd (usually '-')  (What do we do with usernames, is there some kind of mapping to vle usernames?)

-username_if_obtained_via_other_means  (What do we do with usernames, is there some kind of mapping to vle usernames?)

-session_id (in context)

-timestamp (in timestamp entity)

-http_request (this is the object, but we need a conversation about type and subtype - I don't know what we know about the type etc)

-http_response_code (created an extension for this, but could this go in result?)

-bytes_downloaded (is this useful?)

-http_referrer (context)

-http_browser_info (is this keypairs like http://id.tincanapi.com/extension/browser-info )

 This statement template is in draft.
 Based on generic template statement: [Viewed](/generic/view.md)